 Your muscles normally store only small amounts of glycogen — enough to support you during recreational exercise activities.
 If you exercise intensely for more than 90 minutes, your muscles may run out of glycogen.
 At that point, fatigue might set in, and your performance may suffer.

-But with carbohydrate loading, you may be able to store up more energy in your muscles to give you the stamina to make it through longer endurance events.
-You still will need to consume some energy sources during your event.
+But with carbohydrate loading, you may be able to store more energy in your muscles.
+This may give you the stamina to make it through longer endurance events.
+But, you'll still need to consume some energy sources during your event.

 How many carbs you need depends on your total calorie goal as well as your sport.
-For most athletes, 5 to 7 grams of carbohydrate per kilogram of weight daily is right for general training.
-However, endurance athletes may need up to 12 grams per kilogram (1 kilogram equals 2.2 pounds).
+For most athletes, 5 to 7 grams of carbohydrate per kilogram of body weight daily is right for general training.
+(Note that 1 kilogram equals 2.2 pounds.)
+Endurance athletes may need up to 12 grams per kilogram.

 Sample carbohydrate-loading meal plan

 Here's a sample carbohydrate-loading meal plan for an athlete who weighs 170 pounds (77 kilograms).
-Based on 4.5 grams of carbohydrates for each pound (10 grams per kilogram) of body weight, the meal plan consists of about 70 percent carbohydrates.
-You can tweak this sample carbohydrate-loading meal plan to suit your own tastes and nutritional needs.
-Keep in mind that 1 gram of carbohydrates has 4 calories.
+It's based on 4.5 grams of carbohydrates for each pound (10 grams per kilogram) of body weight.

 |Sample carbohydrate-loading meal plan